 American Indians are an interesting bunch, which today have special rights on their reservations.
 There are special laws in the United States which treat American Indians differently.
-These laws do plenty of things differently, from tax to gambling and obtaining the best betting bonuses.
 Here are some of the most interesting laws which apply only for American Indians, some of which are active only within the territories the Indian reservations.

 Casinos are Allowed on Indian Reservations